SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Methodology

 \subsubsection{Class-balanced Cropping (CBC)}

-In many semantic segmentation datasets, one challenge of training a more capable model under distribution shifts is overfitting to the majority classes of the source dataset.
-To circumvent this issue, we follow~\cite{lukas2021daformer} and sample source images with rare classes more frequently during the training.
-On the other hand, since there are no available annotations for target images, we utilize the generated pseudo labels as a substitution and introduce a class-balanced cropping (CBC) (Alg.~\ref{alg:cbc_code}) to crop image regions that jointly promote class balance in pixel number and diversity of internal categories.
-Therefore, classes with a smaller frequency will have a higher sampling probability for source images and image regions with multiple categories and balanced pixel count will enjoy a higher cropping probability in target images.
+As we are all aware, realistic segmentation datasets are highly imbalanced.
+Thus, one challenge of training a capable model under distribution shift is overfitting to the majority classes of the source domain.
+One can solve this during training through \textit{class-balanced sampling over the entire dataset} like rare class sampling (RCS) in DAFormer~\cite{lukas2021daformer}.
+Though this strategy is effective, it is only suited to source-domain data with ground-truth labels.
+Unfortunately, there are no available annotations for target-domain data.
+To handle this issue, we utilize generated target pseudo labels and provide an alternative strategy, \textit{class-balanced cropping within a single image}, to crop image regions that jointly promote class balance in pixel number and diversity of internal categories (see Alg.~\ref{alg:cbc_code}\footnote{We fix N\_crop=10 and cat\_max\_ratio=0.75 for all experiments.}).
+Note that we turn to this online strategy for the fact that pseudo labels are constantly changing, thus collecting class statistics over the whole target dataset (like RCS on the whole source dataset) could be much more inefficient.
+On this basis, we employ RCS for the entire source domain while CBC for a single target image.
+Accordingly, samples with smaller class frequencies throughout the source domain will have a higher sampling probability, while regions of an unlabeled target image with multiple classes will enjoy a higher cropping probability.
+Experimentally, we also compare RCS and CBC in Sec.~\ref{sec:ablation}.